WilliamVenner/magic_static/README.md

     }
 }

-// You can also modularize your magic statics like so: mod baz {
+// You can also modularize your magic statics in a group at the module level like so:
+// See `main()` for how to initialize these magic statics. mod baz {
-    magic_static! {
+    magic_statics_mod! {
         pub(super) static ref MAGIC: usize = {
             println!("Magic!");
             42